-How to Fix a Misaligned or Crooked Jaw.
+How to Fix a Misaligned or Crooked Jaw

-Content featured by Byte is medically reviewed and fact-checked by a licensed doctor, orthodontist, or dentist.
-They ensure the information is factual and current.
+Clinical content featured by Byte is reviewed and fact-checked by a licensed dentist or orthodontist to help ensure clinical accuracy.

-We have strict sourcing guidelines and each page contains a full list of sources for transparency.
+We follow strict sourcing guidelines and each page contains a full list of sources for complete transparency.

 Table of Contents

-- Treatment for Adults
+- Treatment Options

 - Is Treatment Mandatory?

 - Aligners for Mild Cases